Nothing excites people (well me anyway) as much as heading to a holiday villa somewhere with a pool!

 The dream of holidaying with a pool is one thing, living with one is another matter entirely.
 And whilst many people fantasize about having a pool in the backyard, there’s a reason that many houses don’t have them.

-On top of that, for older people this romanticised idea of swimming pools is typically, well not romanticised in their eyes.
+On top of that, for older people, this romanticized idea of swimming pools is typical, well not romanticized in their eyes.

 So, you’ll quite likely find it harder to rent out to those groups of people.